-Clea is Veganuary’s Marketing Manager.
-A vegetarian since the age of 12, she became vegan after participating in Veganuary 2014.
-Describing herself as “an unconscious vegetarian, but a very conscious vegan”, Clea is passionate about sharing information and ideas, and inspiring others to take part in Veganuary.
+Clea's been a vegetarian since the age of 12.
+She became vegan after participating in Veganuary 2014. describing herself as “an unconscious vegetarian, but a very conscious vegan”, Clea is passionate about sharing information and ideas, and inspiring others to take part in Veganuary.

 I was 12 years old when I decided to become a vegetarian.

 I have a memory of being on a walk, not long after, and there were sheep in a field on the other side of a stone wall.
 I remember looking out at them and feeling so content in my heart, content that I would never have to hurt them again.

 That may sound silly to some, but that feeling has always stayed with me.
 I guess, being a New Zealander, sheep epitomise the eating of meat for me; roast lamb being a religion you’re indoctrinated into from birth.

 In my teenage years, being veggie was very much a part of who I was.
 I was the girl with the hippy skirts.
 But it was all very normal, really, and easy; living in London meant there was always lots of choice and I never worried about what I ate.